elastio/bon/website/guide/alternatives.md

 ## Function builder fallback paradigm

-The builder crates `typed-builder` and `derive_builder` have a bunch of attributes that allow users to insert custom behavior into the building process of the struct.
-However, `bon` and `buildstructor` avoid the complexity of additional config attributes for advanced use cases by proposing the user to fallback to defining a custom function with the `#[builder]` attached to it where it's possible to do anything you want.
+The builder crates `typed-builder` and `derive_builder` have a bunch of attributes that allow users to insert custom behaviour into the building process of the struct.
+However, `bon` and `buildstructor` avoid the complexity of additional config attributes for advanced use cases by proposing the user fallback to defining a custom function with the `#[builder]` attached to it where it's possible to do anything you want.

-However, `bon` still provides some simple attributes for common use cases to configure the behavior without falling back to a more verbose syntax.
+However, `bon` still provides some simple attributes for common use cases to configure the behaviour without falling back to a more verbose syntax.

 ## Special setter methods for collections